 - Whether child support is a factor for children from other marriages for either of you

 While details fluctuate by state, what is covered by child support is pretty consistent.
 Custodial parents purchase items like groceries, clothing, school supplies, and a percentage of all medical bills with child support funds.
 Other expenses are split between parents, usually on a ratio decided by the child support calculations.
 For example, the spouse paying child support might pay 65% of an extracurricular activity.

 The early days of paying and receiving child support can be confusing and stressful.
 However, both parents will end up understanding how the system works and adapting to it.
-If you are currently in the process of setting up your spousal support and child support, contact a lawyer, like a child support lawyer from The Law Office of Jason Wright, PLLC, to have them help you.
+If you are currently in the process of setting up your spousal support and child support, contact a lawyer to have them help you.
 They will work with you to make sure that it’s done correctly.